 Sounds alluring?
 I haven’t even mentioned the relaxing warm springs and the incredibly friendly locals.
-Check out everything you need to know about this undiscovered paradise in this short introductory guide:
+Check out everything you need to know about this undiscovered paradise in this short introductory guide.

 This post may contain affiliate links and I might earn a small commission at no additional cost to you.
 For more info click here.

 Apart from the nature, one of the biggest surprises for me was the incredible hospitality and warmness of the locals.
 You have to experience their relaxed vibe to believe it.
-Let me just tell you that the universal greeting on the island is a fist bump, followed by to taps to the heart.
+Let me just tell you that the universal greeting on the island is a fist bump, followed by two taps to the heart.
 Need I say more?

-Do I need a Visa for Dominica?
+Do I Need a Visa for Dominica?

-How to get to Dominica
+How to Get to Dominica

 Direct flights to Dominica are only available from some other Caribbean Islands as well as Miami, which means that you’ll have to connect at those places if you’re starting from anywhere else.
 A cheaper and more atmospheric alternative is to fly part of the way and then take a ferry.

-We decided to fly to Pointe-à-Pitre on Guadeloupe, which can be reached non-stop from several North-American airports (New York JFK, Miami, Montreal) as well as from Europe (Paris Orly and Brussels Airport have regular connections as have some other, mostly French cities).
+Stefanie and I decided to fly to Pointe-à-Pitre in Guadeloupe, which can be reached non-stop from several North-American airports (New York JFK, Miami, Montreal), as well as from Europe (Paris Orly and Brussels Airport have regular connections as have some other, mostly French cities).

-How to get around on Dominica
+How to Get Around on Dominica

 Dominica is one of those places where it’s pretty easy to get around without your own set of wheels.
 Cheap Minibuses connect most places of touristic interest and for any destinations that can’t be reached that way, hitch-hiking is super easy – in most cases, the first car that passed us stopped and took us along.

-When to visit Dominica?
+When is the Best Time to Visit Dominica?

-As it’s a tropical island, the temperatures are warm year-round but precipitation can also be pretty high, and you might want to avoid rainy season as well as hurricane season, which peaks from August to October – Dominica was hit pretty badly several times over the last few years.
+As Dominica is a tropical island, the temperatures are warm year-round, but precipitation can also be pretty high, and you might want to avoid rainy season as well as hurricane season, which peaks from August to October – Dominica was hit pretty badly several times over the last few years.

-How long to stay on Dominica?
+How Long to Stay on Dominica?

 With such a beautiful place, it’s hard to give a good assessment, as no matter how long you stay, you’ll probably be loath to leave in the end.
 I’d say that one week is the absolute minimum, two would be much better, if you have the time.
-Don’t be fooled by Dominica’s small size: Its rugged interior means that there are countless places to explore and you’ll always feel like there’s more to see.
+Don’t be fooled by Dominica’s small size: Its rugged interior means that there are countless places to explore, and you’ll always feel like there’s more to see.

-Daily budget for Dominica
+Daily Budget for Dominica

 The ubiquitous minibuses are a cheap way to get around, while most restaurants offer affordable (if not super-cheap) food.
 While some natural attractions charge an entrance fee, many of the must-see sites are completely free to visit.
-As a couple doing mostly camping and occasionally renting a cabin, we managed to get around on about 80 to 100 ECD a day per Person (about 25 to 35€ / 30 to 40$).
+As a couple doing mostly camping and occasionally renting a cabin, we managed to get by on about 80 to 100 ECD a day per Person (about 25 to 35€ / 30 to 40$).

-Official Language: English
+- Official Language: English

-Population: approx. 70.000
+- Population: approx. 70,000

-Size: approx. 750 km2
+- Size: approx. 750 km2 (290 square miles)

-Currency: East Caribbean Dollar (ECD)
+- Currency: East Caribbean Dollar (ECD)

-Electrical Sockets: Type D and G
+- Electrical Sockets: Type D and G